jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 ### Question 4

+We added below a list of all of the features that we created, and we listed each feature by both the column name in the dataframe and a simple explanation.
+For the novel features, we describe what they are.
+At the end, we added a link to the experiment which stores the filtered DataFrame.

 | Feature      | Description |
 | ----------- | ----------- |
 | Game seconds | total sum of seconds elapsed in the game |